th2-net/th2-conn-sailfish/README.md

 ### 3.6.1

 + Use release version for sailfish-core
-+ Alert if got ErrorMessage when sending raw message
++ An alert is sent if it gets an ErrorMessage when sending raw message
 + Copies message properties from the th2 proto Message to Sailfish IMessage when converting

 ### 3.6.0

-+ resets embedded log4j configuration before configuring from a file
++ resets embedded log4j configuration before configuring it from a file

 ### 3.5.1